Coronavirus Prompts Abercrombie, Nike, Others to Close Shops

 Walmart said its 4,700 U.S. stores would stay open but close overnight to help the company clean and disinfect surfaces.
 Previously, about 2,200 of its U.S. stores were open 24 hours.
 The company last week said a worker in a Kentucky store tested positive.

-Products are moving through the supply chain and making their way to stores, Walmart said this weekend, however, that store managers may limit sales quantities on items in unusually high demand.
+Products are moving through the supply chain and making their way to stores, Walmart said this weekend; store managers, however, may limit sales quantities on items in unusually high demand.
 Walmart said its hourly employees will continue to work their day and evening shifts.

 Target, which has about 1,800 stores, has also placed quantity limits on some items and paused its next-day delivery and express-shipping services, which were overwhelmed by demand.
 The company has shifted staff to help fulfill online orders that customers pick up at stores or in store parking lots, a spokesman said.